arevindh/pihole-speedtest/README.md

 **May 11 2020**

-* Update to 5.0 in progress, might take few days.
+* Updated to admin version v5.0

 **Feb 26 2020**